How To Survive Cold & Flu Season, According To An Immunologist

 There tends to be about an 8- to 12-hour incubation period, meaning the time from when we are exposed to when symptoms start.
 Most symptoms peak in about 72 hours and are gone within a week or so.
 Some people may suffer for longer, and there are reasons for that.

-Do you actually get sick more often in the winter?
+Do you actually get the cold and flu more often in winter?

-Is there a connection between the winter and catching a cold?
+Is there a true cold and flu season?
+Is there any connection between the winter and catching a cold?
 Actually there is.
 Respiratory viruses like cold dry air.
 They survive better in it.
 In fact, when they get into a normal body-temperature nose that has some nice thin mucus and healthy cilia hairs, they often get trapped.
 The cilia beat them back into the throat where they are swallowed and destroyed by stomach acid.

 In colder air, viruses can survive for longer and are more likely to be able to invade our cells.
 A dry crusty nose, which often develops from indoor heating systems, is more likely to get invaded and infected.
 You are also at a disadvantage if you have underlying indoor allergies or if you smoke, both of which can swell and block our nose and create thicker nasal secretions.